anandhu2311c/ai-meeting-assistant-frontend-/README.md

 ## Overview

-**AI Interview Copilot** is a next-generation, real-time AI-powered assistant designed to streamline and enhance the technical interview process.
+**AI Meeting Copilot** is a next-generation, real-time AI-powered assistant designed to streamline and enhance the technical interview process.
 Built for interviewers, hiring managers, and technical recruiters, this tool leverages state-of-the-art speech-to-text, large language models (LLMs), and retrieval-augmented generation (RAG) to provide instant, context-aware support during live interviews.
 The Copilot transcribes interviewer audio, analyzes candidate responses, and delivers intelligent, actionable suggestions, summaries, and follow-up questions—all in a clean, professional, and minimal UI.

 ---